masc-ucsc/desesc/mem/spectre_safe_exclusive_cache.md

 # The Spectre-Safe Exclusive Cache in DESESC: Implementation and Tests

 ## Implementation
 The implementation follows the proposal, which can be found [here](https://demo.hedgedoc.org/s/F_K61OTi2).
+The general idea is to avoid speculative look-up, allocation (eviction), and invalidation.
+All speculative operations bring no effect.

 ## Tests